pablo-kitz/json-value-translator/README.md

 # JSON Value Transaltor

-This tool is meant to provide a quick and easy way to translate, all given values in a Json file, especially useful for dealing with CMS websites which don't have integrated internationalization features.
+This tool is meant to provide a quick and easy way to translate all given values in a JSON file, especially useful for dealing with CMS websites which don't have integrated internationalization features.

 Built using Node.js, [Inquirer](https://www.npmjs.com/package/inquirer) for command line interface and translation is handled by [google-translate-api](https://www.npmjs.com/package//google-translate-api).